 Michelin star guide books were established in France by the French tire company Michelin to encourage people to culinary exploration and to get them to buy more cars.
 They don’t publish a guide for Dallas but that does not mean we have don’t have Michelin star restaurants in Dallas!
 Here are a few that are worthy of a few stars, OutsideSuburbia Stars 😉

 We have lived in Dallas for over 20 years and celebrated many special events and milestones in some of these beautiful Dallas restaurants.
 But I rarely take a DSLR out when going out for dinner, so I apologize if the photos are not of the greatest quality.
 As always all photos and opinions are our own.

-12 Best Restaurants in Dallas for a Date Night or Special Celebrations
+12 Best Restaurants in Dallas for a Date Night or Special Celebrations in 2021

-Flora Street Cafe
+Flora Street Cafe (Closed)